sebapersson/petab_sciml/docs/src/format.md

 # Format Specification

-A PEtab SciML problem extends the PEtab standard version 2 to accommodate hybrid models (SciML problems) that combine neural network (neural net) and mechanistic components.
+A PEtab SciML problem extends the PEtab standard version 2 to accommodate hybrid models (SciML problems) that combine neural network and mechanistic components.
 The extension introduces two new PEtab file types:

 1. [Neural Net File(s)](@ref net_format): Optional YAML file(s) describing neural net model(s).
 2. [Hybridization table](@ref hybrid_table): Table used to assign neural network outputs and inputs.

 It further extends the following standard PEtab files:

-1. [Mapping Table](@ref mapping_table): Used to describe how neural network inputs and outputs map to PEtab variables.
+1. [Mapping Table](@ref mapping_table): Extended to describe how neural network inputs and outputs map to PEtab variables.
-2. [Parameters Table](@ref parameter_table): Used to describe nominal values and potential priors for initializing network parameters.
+2. [Parameters Table](@ref parameter_table): Extended to describe nominal values and potential priors for initializing network parameters.
-3. [Problem YAML File](@ref YAML_file): Includes a new SciML field for neural network models and (optionally) array or tensor formatted data.
+3. [Problem YAML File](@ref YAML_file): Extended to include a new SciML field for neural network models and (optionally) array or tensor formatted data.

 All other PEtab files remain unchanged.
 This page explains the format and options for each file that is added or modified by the PEtab SciML extension.